Kurmanathaswamy temple, Srikurmam: History

 The temple is situated in the Gara mandal of the Srikakulam district, which is located at a distance of 130 km from Visakhapatnam.
-Considered the only Indian temple where the Hindu deity Vishnu is worshipped in the form of a tortoise, Srikurmam is 15 km away from Srikakulam town and 12.5 km away from the Suryanarayana temple, Arasavalli.
+It is one of the Indian temples where the Hindu deity Vishnu is worshipped in the form of a tortoise (the others being Sri Gaviranganatha Swami temple at Gavirangapura, Chitradurga, Karnataka and Sri Kurma Varadaraja Swami temple at Kurmai, Chittoor, Andhra Pradesh).
+Srikurmam is 15 km away from Srikakulam town and 12.5 km away from the Suryanarayana temple, Arasavalli.
 Inscriptional history of the temple begins in the 11th-12th centuries.
 The temple is popular among the Tamil diaspora as well because it is a Vaishnavite temple.
 Ramanuja's disciples established Vaishnavism in the temple with the support of Kalinga king Anantavarman Chodaganga, the eastern Ganga king.
 After this incident, a group of devadasis were employed to sing and dance daily before the deity in the morning and evening.

 Srikurmam was regarded as an important centre of Vaishnavism in the medieval period along with Simhachalam and others.
 It was also regarded as the Gurupitha (sacred place of the master) of the Ganga kings of Utkala.
 Naraharitirtha, the disciple of Madhvacharya, was instrumental in making Srikurmam the seat of Vishnavite religious activities.
 He also defended the place from an attack of the Sabaras, a group of savage inhabitants of the Ganjam forests.
 Srikurmam influenced the kings, officials, and Vaishnavite devotees to change their names in accordance with the religious faith they followed.
 Due to his close association with the eastern Ganga kings, Naraharitirtha created the office of Bhoga Pariksha (religious head) with the aim of having the successive Madhwa saints supervise religious matters and pray for the welfare of the royal family and kingdom.
 Naraharitirtha later built a temple dedicated to Yogananda Narasimha in front of Srikurmam.
 The temple inscriptions mention Narasimha Dasa Pandita and Purushottama Deva as the Bhoga Parikshas.
 Currently, Srikurmam is under the trusteeship of the Gajapathi Rajus of Vizianagaram.